kmoppel/kmoppel.github.io/_posts/2025-03-27-til-starting-in-read-only-the-easy-way.md

 ## A special-purpose read-only user

 On some rare occasions, I've actually went as far as to create a temporary "gelded" user - that can only read.
-This comes handy when having to use some other query tools or apps to communicate with the database.
+This comes handy when having to use some other query tools or apps that you don't fully trust, to communicate with the database.
 It goes something like that:

 ```
 CREATE USER kaarel_ro IN ROLE pg_read_all_data, pg_monitor ;